Native app instructions

 Web planner (fig.30)

 Additionally, a companion web planner can be used.
 This desktop web version, was especially thought and designed to allow you to plan your trips easily and comfortable online, on your desktop.
-Afterwards you might save these routes on your account and use them later on your waveOut app.
-They will be synchronised with the mobile app.
-You just need to use the same credentials to login both versions and load the route or place information from your saved screen.

 Access your waveOut web planner here.